Tutorials¶

 in the tree sequences that are produced.

-First, let’s set up a simulation of 10% of human chromosome 22
+First, let’s set up a simulation of 10 Mb of human chromosome 22 with a flat

-drawing 200 samples from the Tennesen et al (2012) model of African history,
+recombination map, drawing 100 diploids from the Tennesen et al (2012) model of

-(and, since the tree sequence format scales well with sample size,
+since the tree sequence format scales well with sample size, it doesn’t affect

 import stdpopsim